pact-foundation/pact.io/_docs/faq.md

 ### How does it work?

-1. In the specs for the provider facing code in the consumer project, expectations are set up on a mock service provider.
+1. In the tests for the provider facing code in the consumer project, expectations are set up on a mock service provider.
-2. When the specs are run, the mock service returns the expected responses.
+2. When the tests are run, the mock service returns the expected responses.
 The requests, and their expected responses, are then written to a "pact" file.
 3. The requests in the pact file are later replayed against the provider, and the actual responses are checked to make sure they match the expected responses.

 ![Pact two parts](/media/pact_two_parts.png "Pact two parts")